 Fill out the form to watch this Supervisor Safety Tip video.

-My name is Jill, Chief Safety Officer with Vivid Learning Systems.
+My name is Jill, Chief Safety Officer with HSI.
 I'm a former OSHA inspector here to help you identify and correct workplace safety training hazards.

 Here we have a metal cutting bandsaw used in its horizontal position.
 There are a couple of things with machine guarding on a bandsaw that we need to be mindful of.